fredrik-rose/GameEngine/README.md

 #### Test Coverage

 Test coverage is a useful tool that measures how much of the source code is covered by tests.
-To build and run test coverage, run everything in the previous section and then run the following command.
+To build and run test coverage, run the following command.

 ```
+cmake -S <path to GameEngine> -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo
+cd build
+make
+ctest --verbose -E GameTests
 make lcov
 ```

+Note that the `GameTests` is excluded as it does not perform a proper functionality test and it is unfair to include it in the coverage report.
 The test coverage report can be found in `lcov/index.html`.

 #### Test under valgrind